Zubax/kocherga/README.md

 ### Security

-Kochergá verifies the correctness of the application (i.e. firmware) image with a strong 64-bit hash function before every boot.
+Kochergá verifies the correctness of the application (i.e., firmware) image with a strong 64-bit hash function before every boot.

 ### Supported protocols